 On January 31st 2023, ION Cleared Derivatives, a division of ION Markets, suffered a ransomware attack that took its systems offline.
 These systems help automates the trading lifecycle of financial companies.

 As a result of the attack, finance companies using ION were forced to confirm trades manually.
 Problems with data submissions meant that large trading companies were advised to estimate commodity prices and revise them later, in an attempt to avoid lengthy delays in reporting.

 What is ransomware?

 Ransomware is software that prevents an organisation from accessing its data until a ransom is paid.
-Examples include trojan viruses that copy the contents of a folder into a password-protected file and delete the original data, and the password is only given when a ransom is paid.
+Examples include trojan viruses that copy the contents of a folder into a password-protected file and delete the original data.
+The password is only given when a ransom is paid.